-Tulip provides an easy solution for collecting and sharing data between manufacturer and OEM.
+Tulip provides an easy solution for collecting and sharing data between manufacturers and OEM.

 You can configure applications to track the KPIs that matter most to your production (cycle time, first pass yield, and quality, among others).
 You can share the data you collect either as data tables, or as simple visual dashboards.

-Supplier visibility application provide a single source of truth around our manufacturing, giving us a real-time view of production and facilitating communication.
+Supplier visibility applications provide a single source of truth around our manufacturing, giving us a real-time view of production and facilitating communication.